-There are three useful formulas for calculation of the area of the rhombus:
+There are three useful formulas for the calculation of the area of the rhombus:

 Why can we use any angle in the last rhombus area formula?
 Because we know that two adjacent angles are supplementary, and sin(angle) = sin(180° - angle).

-There are other variations of those equations (as e.g. calculating the area given height and angle), but they are only simple trigonometric transformations of those three most popular rhombus area formulas.
+There are other variations of those equations (e.g., calculating the area given height and angle), but they are only simple trigonometric transformations of those three most popular rhombus area formulas.

 Finding the rhombus perimeter is trivial if we know the side length – it's

-4 * a.
-But what if we know only diagonals of a rhombus?
+4 × a.
+But what if we know only the diagonals of a rhombus?
 Let's check:

-- All we need to do is finding the hypotenuse of the triangle.
+All we need to do is find the hypotenuse of the triangle.
 You can use here the right triangle calculator or Pythagorean theorem calculator.